-When actors Wayne Frazier and Natalie Lipka interviewed “Nebraska” screenwriter Bob Nelson for their podcast “Hollywood Close-up,” they quickly realized that his success had not been instant or easy.
-Despite his achievements—being nominated for an Academy Award and Golden Globe, no less—it had still taken Nelson years to put his film together.
+When actors Wayne Frazier and Natalie Lipka interviewed “Nebraska” screenwriter Bob Nelson for their podcast “Hollywood Close-Up,” they quickly realized that his success had not been instant or easy.
+Despite his achievements, it had still taken Nelson years to put his film together.
+It was a perfect takeaway for their podcast, which aims to demystify the entertainment industry for both the hosts and their listeners.

-If you’re wondering how to start a podcast, you'll want to review this comprehensive guide: we’ll cover everything from creating a basic recording studio to securing sponsorships and building an audience from scratch.
+Frazier and Lipka successfully started their own podcast as performing arts professionals—and you can, too.
+If you’re wondering how to start a podcast, you’ll want to review this comprehensive guide.
+We’ll cover everything from creating a basic recording studio to securing sponsorships and building an audience from scratch.

 JUMP TO